ntu-ben/GRLScaler/README.md

 Both RL environments have been designed: actions, observations, reward function.

 Please check the [run.py](policies/run/run.py) file to understand how to run the framework.

-To run in the real cluster mode, you should add the token to your cluster [here](gym_hpa/envs/deployment.py)
+To run in the real cluster mode, set your Kubernetes API token in the environment variable `K8S_TOKEN` (or in a `.env` file) so that `gym_hpa/envs/deployment.py` can read it at runtime.

 ### Running